 New section

-Core Competencies Guide & Resources:
+Premed Competencies Guide & Resources:

 - The Parts of Your Medical School Application

-- Self-Assessment Guide
+- Self-Assessment Worksheet: Experiences

 "Please don't become disheartened when the first, or the twentieth, rejection comes.
 Keep trying until you find your school because you are going to love what comes next.
-Getting into medical school made the painstaking process of applying , and applying again, worth it."
+Getting into medical school made the painstaking process of applying, and applying again, worth it."

 "After my service in the military, I struggled to find direction.
 I thought there was no way I could become a doctor given my background, but after shadowing a few physicians, there was a pivotal moment when I realized I could do the same thing."